 With the defeat of Enbridge, and the Peel Watershed Supreme Court victory, we’ve proven that it’s exactly the kind of strategic legal challenges that RAVEN funds that can secure Indigenous rights and protect the environment.
 We’re small, we’re nimble, and like the mythical trickster raven, we’re not afraid to fly into the face of darkness where others are unwilling to go.

-Please take a moment to visit this page and discover how far RAVEN has come on behalf of Indigenous justice.
+Thanks to our committed donors and supporters, our strategic approach is working.
+Discover how far RAVEN has come on behalf of Indigenous justice.
 If we haven’t said it clearly enough: thank you.
-2018 is shaping up to be a landmark year.
-The challenges ahead will be easier to face knowing we have the solidarity and support of the circle of allies surrounding us.
+This is shaping up to be a landmark year: the challenges ahead will be easier to face knowing we have the solidarity and support of the circle of allies surrounding us.

 “My community has expanded so much through all the gentle warriors who have made this fight their own.
 Thank you for standing with us.
 There is no force in this country that is stronger than the community we’ve built.”